rkit/yii2-ajaxform-plugin/README.md

 # yii2-ajaxform-plugin

-A simple plugin for ajax forms, used by the yii\widgets\ActiveForm widget
+A simple plugin for ajax forms.
+The plugin for use with the [yii\widgets\ActiveForm](http://www.yiiframework.com/doc-2.0/yii-widgets-activeform.html)

 ## Installing using Composer